-- (3)40 [An NBFC which is held by an NOFHC shall not - i. have any exposure (credit and investments including investments in the equity / debt capital instruments) to the Promoters/ Promoter Group entities or individuals associated with the Promoter Group or the NOFHC; - ii. make investment in the equity/ debt capital instruments in any of the financial entities under the NOFHC; - iii. invest in equity instruments of other NOFHCs.]
+- (i) in lending to: - (a) any single borrower, by ten per cent of its owned fund; and - (b) any single group of borrowers, by fifteen per cent of its owned fund: - (ii) in lending to and investing in, (loans/investments taken together) - (a) a single party, by five percent of its owned fund; and - (b) a single group of parties, by ten percent of its owned fund. - (2) Every non-banking financial company shall formulate a policy in respect of exposures to a single party / a single group of parties. - (3) An NBFC which is held by an NOFHC shall not - i. have any exposure (credit and investments including investments in the equity / debt capital instruments) to the Promoters/ Promoter Group entities or individuals associated with the Promoter Group or the NOFHC; - ii. make investment in the equity/ debt capital instruments in any of the financial entities under the NOFHC; - iii. invest in equity instruments of other NOFHCs.

-Explanation: For the purposes of this Paragraph, the expression, 'Promoter' and 'Promoter Group' shall have the meanings assigned to those expressions in Annex 1 to the "Guidelines for Licensing of New Banks in the Private Sector" issued by Reserve Bank (Annex III).
+Explanation: For the purposes of this Paragraph, the expression, 'Promoter' and 'Promoter Group' shall have the meanings assigned to those expressions in Annex 1 to the "Guidelines for Licensing of New Banks in the Private Sector" issued by Reserve Bank (Annex II).

-- (1) For determining the limits, off-balance sheet exposures shall be converted into credit risk by applying the conversion factors as explained in paragraph 16. - (2) The investments in debentures for the purposes specified in this paragraph shall be treated as credit and not investment. - (3) These ceilings shall be applicable to the credit/investment by such a non-banking financial company to companies/firms in its own group as well as to the borrowers/investee company's group.
+- (1) For determining the limits, off-balance sheet exposures shall be converted into credit risk by applying the conversion factors as explained in paragraph 16. - (2) The investments in debentures for the purposes specified in this paragraph shall be treated as credit and not investment.

+(3) These ceilings shall be applicable to the credit/investment by such a non-banking financial company to companies/firms in its own group as well as to the borrowers/ investee company's group.

-Information in regard to change of address, directors, auditors, etc. to be submitted
+Information with respect to change of address, directors, auditors, etc. to be submitted

-- 19. Every non-banking financial company not accepting/holding public deposit shall communicate, not later than one month from the occurrence of any change in: - (a) the complete postal address, telephone number/s and fax number/s of the registered/corporate office; - (b) the names and residential addresses of the directors of the company; - (c) the names and the official designations of its principal officers; - (d) the names and office address of the auditors of the company; and - (e) the specimen signatures of the officers authorised to sign on behalf of the company to the Regional Office of the Department of Non-Banking Supervision of the Reserve Bank of India as indicated in the Second Schedule to the Non-Banking
+- 25. Every non-banking financial company shall communicate, not later than one month from the occurrence of any change in: - (a) the complete postal address, telephone number/s and fax number/s of the registered/corporate office; - (b) the names and residential addresses of the directors of the company; - (c) the names and the official designations of its principal officers; - (d) the names and office address of the auditors of the company; and - (e) the specimen signatures of the officers authorised to sign on behalf of the company to the Regional Office of the Department of Non-Banking Supervision of the Reserve Bank of India as indicated in the Second Schedule to the Non-Banking Financial Companies Acceptance of Public Deposits (Reserve Bank) Directions, 1998.